AndrewGrim/mark_downer/README.md

 Know that it doesn't support most of the "official" specifications.
 It can also be pretty strict when it comes to what certain elements are declared like.

-For a simple example of all elements have a loot at the [this](tests/all.md) file.
+For a simple example of all elements have a look at the [this](tests/all.md) file.

 ## Features
 ### Supported elements